 Weight gain in adult women is a predictor for breast cancer…

-...it is the most consistent and strongest predictor of breast cancer risk.
+…it is the most consistent and strongest predictor of breast tumor risk.

-Obesity is CONSISTENTLY linked to cancer of the uterus
+Obesity is CONSISTENTLY linked to tumors of the uterus

-Obese women have 2 to 4 times the risk for developing uterine cancer:
+Obese women have 2 to 4 times the likelihood of developing uterine cancer:

 - “Obesity has been estimated to account for about 40 percent of endometrial cancer cases in affluent societies.”

 Obesity increases the risk of colon cancer…especially in men